 Cold Coffee, Hot Mess.

 This blog.
 This community.
-It’s hard to believe it was just a few months ago that Courtney and I sat on my couch and started dreaming this thing into existence.
-And I can tell you, if it wasn’t for you guys, we may have given up and called it a day.
-But you keep us going.
-You have responded, you’ve encouraged, you have contributed so much to our lives.
-We are thankful to have a voice in this crazy internet space to be able to share our lives and hopefully bring some encouragement and joy into yours.
-Thanks for welcoming us!
+It's hard to believe it was just a few months ago that I sat on my couch and started dreaming this thing into existence.
+And I can tell you, if it wasn't for you guys, I may have given up and called it a day.
+But you keep me going.
+You have responded, you've encouraged, you have contributed so much to my life.
+I am thankful to have a voice in this crazy internet space to be able to share my life and hopefully bring some encouragement and joy into yours.
+Thanks for welcoming me!

 Maybe this should have been the first thing I wrote.
 Because without it, the other three wouldn't have happened.
 I have wasted way too much time in my life worrying what someone might think of me, trying to go with the flow instead of staying rooted in what I truly think and feel, letting others' opinions dictate my own, not being myself because it looks different than the people I'm around, etc. etc. IT'S NOT FREAKING WORTH IT.
 My life is better, happier, fuller, richer, all. the. things. because I am working every day to embrace who I am and what I want, and then living that out.
 Embrace your weird, people.
 Comparison will steal and kill all of your joy, and the world doesn't need to have a bunch of carbon copies.
 It needs YOU.